umbraco/rfcs/concept-for-new-rich-text-editor/0000-concept-for-new-rich-text-editor.md

 * Which extension points should be available?
 * How do we ensure good data, what can we do to avoid malformed HTML?
 * Any important features we have missed?
-* How can we minimize the problems of having two Rich text Editors at the same time?
+* How can we minimize the confusion of having two Rich text Editors available?
 * How should the Rich Text Editor be named?
 * How should images dragged into the RTE be handled?